dalenguyen/firebase-wordpress-docs/docs/firebase-wordpress-integration.rst

     Project Console: https://console.firebase.google.com/project/your-project-name/overview
     ✨  Done in 77.56s.

-After that, you should update your Firebase setting with the token and firebase functions url (e.g. *https://us-central1-project-name.cloudfunctions.net*)
+After that, you should update your Firebase setting with the dashboad token and frontend token and firebase functions url (e.g. *https://us-central1-project-name.cloudfunctions.net*)

 .. figure:: images/firebase-setting.png
     :scale: 70%